jon-harper/QExt/example/colorbutton/readme.md

 classes in your own projects, there are macros for Qt that are equivalent to the `auto`-using macros that QExt has (see core/dptr.h).

-QeColorButton displays a color via a swatch and configurable text (by default, it displays the RGB values of the color).
-Clicking on the button opens a QColorDialog.
+`QeColorButton` displays a color via a swatch and configurable text (by default, it displays the RGB values of the color).
+Clicking on the button opens a `QColorDialog`.
 Selecting a different color then updates the button.
-It's a very simple class to demonstrate how to inherit from and use qe::PublicBase and qe::PrivateBase in your own projects.
+It's a very simple class to demonstrate how to inherit from and use `qe::PublicBase` and `qe::PrivateBase` in your own projects.

 ## colorbutton.h

-QeColorButton *looks* like a basic developer's Qt-widget-inheriting class definition, with a few changes, making the header file look more like a Qt header file than that of a user.
+`QeColorButton` *looks* like a basic developer's Qt-widget-inheriting class definition, with a few changes, making the header file look more like a Qt header file than that of a user.